Grapevine, TX Traffic Tickets

 Occupational Driver Licenses are valid for up to 2 years.
 However, if you are successful with obtaining an order from a court for an Occupational Driver License, you may only legally drive for 45 days, unless and until you file all of the necessary papers with DPS and pay a driver license reinstatement fee and an Occupational Driver License fee.
 Additionally, any time you drive, you must carry with you, not only the Occupational Driver License issued to you by DPS, but the Order for Occupational Driver License issued by the court.
 Failure to do either is a Class B misdemeanor.

-If your driver license has been suspended, but you need to drive, call us as soon as possible.
-With the help of a Grapevine Occupational Driver License (ODL) lawyer like Todd E. Tkach, P.C. you are much more likely to get an ODL.
+If your driver license has been suspended, but you need to drive, call us as soon as possible for Grapevine Occupational Driver License (ODL) information.
 There are many hoops to jump through and hurdles to overcome to get an Occupational Driver License.
 We know the substantive laws, the procedure and how to complete the necessary paperwork to obtain an Occupational Driver License.
 Don’t go-it-alone!
-Call us now to talk with one of our representatives about getting your Occupational Driver’s License today!
+Call us now to talk with one of our representatives about getting your Occupational Driver License today!

 Suspension or Revocation Help